11ty/11ty-website/src/docs/plugins/serverless.md

 #### Use with On-demand Builders

+_Note: As of right now, On-demand Builders are a Netlify specific feature._

 If, instead, you want to use an [On-demand Builder](https://docs.netlify.com/configure-builds/on-demand-builders/) to render the content on first-request and cache at the CDN for later requests, swap the export in your template:

 ```js